Frequently asked questions

 - Wider workforce: people who have a role in health improvement, protecting health and wellbeing and reducing health inequalities but who would not necessarily regard themselves as part of the public health/health and wellbeing workforce, for instance, teachers, youth workers, leisure services personnel.

-- Practitioners: people who spend a major part or all of their time in public health practice.
+- Public health practitioners: people who spend a major part or all of their time in public health practice.
 They are likely to work in multi-professional teams and include people that work with groups and communities as well as with individuals, for instance, Smoking Cessation Advisors.
 Some of this group may be involved in project delivery.
 At a more senior level, they will be providing management and leadership across different organisations.

 As UKPHR’s register was not set up as a statutory regulator, the most UKPHR can do to assure third parties of the quality and effectiveness of its register is to obtain accreditation by PSA.
 This is under a statutory scheme for the Accredited Registers programme (Health & Social Care Act 2012, Section 229).
 PSA sets standards for accreditation and by meeting these standards UKPHR has attained accreditation which is renewable annually.
 Accredited Register status assures external audiences that the register is fit for purpose.